amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 * **add other types of analysis/rules** such as ffmpeg for black detection, silence detection, ffprobe.

 * **Replace Python business-rules package with IOT Rules.**  There's always more than one way to do something!
-I think we could use IOT Rules for this workflow by generating an SQL expression for each rule and creating a Dynamodb trigger rules with the following structure, name each track then write each rule as a column output of the select clause :
+I think we could use IOT Rules for this workflow by generating an SQL expression for each rule and creating a DynamoDB trigger rules with the following structure, name each track then write each rule as a column output of the select clause :

     ```
     SELECT